onecloudemoji/onecloudemoji.github.io/_posts/2023-09-16-graphql-dos.md

   - pentesting
 ---

 In an act of sheer irony, after passing my OSWE, I have been on all manner of odd, bespoke testing but not as much web work as I was doing before taking the course.
-And its occured to me in this absense from that realm that I actually **really** like web work.
-I needed another project for the blog to skew the content ratio back towards infosec, and figured some of the rather interesting ways we can cause service degredation and denial of service using GraphQL would be good.
+And its occurred to me in this absence from that realm that I actually **really** like web work.
+I needed another project for the blog to skew the content ratio back towards infosec, and figured some of the rather interesting ways we can cause service degradation and denial of service using GraphQL would be good.

 Like most things I write in here, this isnt for you, it is for me.
 ![respect](/assets/images/graphql/respect.jpg)